 I used to get frustrated with the Groupon site, as it seemed to mainly list offers that were of no interest to me.
 Then I learned how to use the site’s search bar: Just plug in the city you’re visiting and search for “FUN” — that will sufficiently narrow the results so that you don’t have to wade through pages of stuff you don’t want to find something you do.
 The couple of minutes it takes to scan the relative offers really pays off!
 For instance, it got us half price admission to WonderWorks last time we were in Myrtle Beach– a substantial savings for our big crew!

 I also do the same kind of search on the US Family Guide website.
 Plug your destination city into the search bar, and pull up dozens of coupons to family-friendly attractions in the area.
-By way of example, I’m currently in the process of planning some weekend trips to San Antonio, Houston, and Branson, and my search yielded the following offers:
+By way of example, I’m currently in the process of planning a weekend trip to Houston and a summer road trip to the west coast, and my search yielded the following offers:

 - Urban Adventure Quest – turns Houston (or your choice of 45 other major cities) into a giant game board with a fun scavenger hunt adventure.
 Combine the excitement of the Amazing Race with a three-hour city tour.
 Guided from any smart phone, teams make their way among well known and overlooked gems of the city, solving clues and completing challenges while learning local history.
 Play anytime during daylight hours.
 Start when you want and play at your pace.
 Great Family Fun.
 Sign up online and use promotion code FGCOUPON to save 20% – Only $39.20 for a team of 2-5 people.